Rare October storm brings heavy rain and possible mudslides to Southern California

 The evacuations covered about 115 homes mostly in Pacific Palisades and Mandeville Canyon, both struck by a massive inferno in January that killed more than 30 people in all and destroyed over 17,000 homes and buildings in Los Angeles County.
 Wildfires can leave hillsides without vegetation to hold soil in place, making it easier for the terrain to loosen during storms.

 Bass and other officials warned residents across the region to remain alert and stay indoors.
-The worst was expected to begin early Tuesday and carry through the afternoon, and more than 16,000 had already lost power as of Monday night, according to PowerOutage.us.
+The worst was expected to arrive later Tuesday morning and carry through the afternoon, and more than 16,000 had already lost power as of Monday night, according to PowerOutage.us.

-Ariel Cohen, meteorologist in charge of the National Weather Service in Los Angeles, said the storm could even bring a couple of tornadoes, and one major challenge is its unpredictability.
+Ariel Cohen, meteorologist in charge of the weather service in Los Angeles, said the storm could even bring a couple of tornadoes, and one major challenge is its unpredictability.

 “The nature of this system is such that we cannot be certain about exactly when and where these impacts will strike, the exact details until right before they occur at the earliest,” he said.